 - 1 tablespoon dried parsley

-- 1 tablespoon vegetable bouillon paste
+- 1 teaspoon chicken bouillon paste or vegetable bouillon paste

 - ¼ cup milk